Skip to main content

 Hurricane Isaias’ impact on Holden Beach and other areas throughout the Outer Banks highlights a scenario that’s becoming increasingly common for travelers around the world as climate change increases the frequency, duration and intensity of extreme weather events.

-“It’s becoming increasingly risky to travel to destinations highly exposed to these different climate stressors,” said Seekamp, the Goodnight Distinguished Professor and Director of the Coastal Resilience and Sustainability Initiative at NC State.
+“It’s becoming increasingly risky to travel to destinations highly exposed to these different climate stressors,” said Seekamp, the Goodnight Distinguished Professor and director of the Coastal Resilience and Sustainability Initiative at NC State.

 A tropical storm like Hurricane Isaias, for example, can disrupt transportation, power and water supplies in coastal areas.
 “You not only risk losing a lot of money if your trip is delayed or canceled, but you also risk danger if there’s no way to leave the area,” said Seekamp, who studies climate-related tourism planning.